European social model

-The European social model is a concept that emerged in the discussion of economic globalization and typically contrasts the degree of employment regulation and social protection in European countries to conditions in the United States.
+The European social model is a concept that emerged in the discussion of economic globalisation and typically contrasts the degree of employment regulation and social protection in European countries to conditions in the United States.
 It is commonly cited in policy debates in the European Union, including by representatives of both labour unions and employers, to connote broadly "the conviction that economic progress and social progress are inseparable" and that "[c]ompetitiveness and solidarity have both been taken into account in building a successful Europe for the future".

 While European states do not all use a single social model, welfare states in Europe share several broad characteristics.
 These generally include an acceptance of political responsibility for levels and conditions of employment, social protections for all citizens, social inclusion, and democracy.
 Examples common among European countries include universal health care, free higher education, strong labor protections and regulations, and generous welfare programs in areas such as unemployment insurance, retirement pensions, and public housing.
 The Treaty of the European Community set out several social objectives: "promotion of employment, improved living and working conditions ... proper social protection, dialogue between management and labour, the development of human resources with a view to lasting high employment and the combating of exclusion."
 Because different European states focus on different aspects of the model, it has been argued that there are four distinct social models in Europe: the Nordic, British, Mediterranean and the Continental.

 The general outlines of a European social model emerged during the post-war boom.
 Tony Judt lists a number of causes: the abandonment of protectionism, the baby boom, cheap energy, and a desire to catch up with living standards enjoyed in the United States.
-The European social model also enjoyed a low degree of external competition as the Soviet bloc, China and India were not yet integrated into the global economy.
+The European social model also enjoyed a low degree of external competition as the Soviet bloc, China and India were still isolated from the rest of the global economy.
 In recent years, some have questioned whether the European social model is sustainable in the face of low birthrates, globalisation, Europeanisation and an ageing population.

 Welfare state in Europe

 Some of the European welfare states have been described as the most well developed and extensive.
 A unique "European social model" is described in contrast with the social model existing in the US.
-Although each European country has its own singularities, four welfare or social models are identified in Europe:
+Although each European country has its own singularities, four traditional welfare or social models are identified in Europe, as well as possible fifth one to cover formerly communist Central and Eastern Europe: